*Thanks to John Wilkins at Evolving Thoughts for bringing this to my attention.

 -- Henry Ford (1863-1947), from interview by S.J.
 Woolf in New York Times Magazine dated 24 July 1938

 A human being is a part of the whole, called by us "Universe," a part limited in time and space.
 He experiences himself, his thoughts and feelings as something separate from the rest—a kind of optical delusion of his consciousness.
 The striving to free oneself from this delusion is the one issue of true religion.
-Not to nourish it but to try to overcome it is the way to reach the attainable measure of peace of mind.
+Not to nourish the delusion but to try to overcome it is the way to reach the attainable measure of peace of mind.

 -- Albert Einstein (1879–1955), from a letter to Robert S. Marcus dated 12 Feb 1950 quoted in The New Quotable Einstein (2005), p.
 206, by Alice Calaprice